UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 * If no ideas match the filter, a message is shown to the user to try a different filter
-* If the idea list was empty to begin with before filtering occurred, the view shows a message stating "No Ideas Have Been Created" and will suggest that I can create theo first idea on the page if I have an existing account or can direct me to create a new account
+* If the idea list was empty to begin with before filtering occurred, the view shows a message stating "No Ideas Have Been Created" and will suggest that I can create the first idea on the page if I have an existing account or can direct me to create a new account

 ```